LEADERS: HOW ARE THEY MAINTAINING THEIR MENTAL HEALTH DURING THE PANDEMIC?

 HOW THE LEADERS ARE TAKING CARE OF THEIR OWN MENTAL HEALTH?

-Maintaining the mental health has become more important now than ever, since our socialization and movement has become limited.
+Maintaining mental health has become more important now than ever, since our socialization and movement has become limited.
+There are many mental health issues, like anxiety and depression, that could hit anyone at any point in their career – you can learn more about anxiety disorder types here.

 When asked about how the leaders are taking care of their mental health in this new normal in spite of handling new responsibilities in the workplace, the head of a leading consultancy agency shared, “It’s mostly about maintaining a balance.
 Avoid overworking and try to take small 15-minute breaks during work-hours and try focusing on non-work activities.
 Read books, listen to songs or just simply talk with your partner.
 For me, cooking and trying out new recipes, with my 16-year-old, did wonders.
 Refreshed me.
 I even started working out by following some You-Tube videos, and I must say it just makes you feel lighter!”